-ADVANCED PLACEMENT LANGUAGE & COMPOSITION
+COURSE: ADVANCED PLACEMENT LANGUAGE & COMPOSITION

-PREREQUISITE: Advanced Literature and Composition 10 Honors with a Grade B or higher the first class meeting.
+PREREQUISITE: Adv.
+Literature and Composition 10 with a Grade B or higher and Teacher Recommendation

-OTHER: There is a required summer reading assignment of specific texts due at
+There is a required summer reading assignment due at the first class meeting.

-This college level course is designed for the junior who not only wishes to pursue an advanced placement sequence for the final two years of high school, but who possesses an intense interest in complex and rigorous analysis of literature and non-fiction.
+This college-level course is designed for the junior who not only wishes to pursue an advanced placement sequence for the final two years of high school, but who possesses an interest in complex and rigorous analysis of literature and non-fiction.
 Independent readings and a critical research paper are required each semester.
-All students enrolled in this course will be encouraged to take the AP English Language Exam in May.
-The literature in this course may include The Scarlet Letter, Catcher in the Rye, Native Son, The Great Gatsby, and works by Toni Morrison and Walt Whitman.
-In addition, the class will study selected non-fiction works by Emerson, Thoreau, and contemporary American writers.
+All students enrolled in this course will be encouraged to take the AP Language and Composition Exam in May.
+The literature in this course may include the following: The Scarlet Letter, Catcher in the Rye and The Great Gatsby.
+Students will read additional works by Toni Morrison, Walt Whitman, and selected non-fiction works by Emerson, Thoreau, and contemporary American writers.
 Appropriate written assignments will accompany each literary work.

-AMERICAN LITERATURE 11 HONORS
+COURSE: AMERICAN LITERATURE 11 HONORS

-PREREQUISITE: Literature and Composition 10 Honors
+PREREQUISITE: Adv.
+Literature and Composition 10 with a Grade B

-OTHER: Eligible for 3 college credits through
+Eligible for three college credits through Fairleigh Dickinson University.

-Fairleigh Dickinson University